Introduction

 How Can You Thoroughly Clean Your Garage Door Tracks?

-- Prepare Your Cleaning Kit: Gather all necessary supplies, including a vacuum cleaner with a narrow attachment, a stiff brush, mild detergent, water, a soft cloth, and garage door lubricant.
+- Prepare Your Cleaning Kit: Gather all necessary supplies, including a vacuum with a narrow attachment, a stiff brush, mild detergent, water, a soft cloth, and garage door lubricant.

 - Apply Lubricant Sparingly: Lightly coat the tracks with garage door lubricant, applying it sparingly to avoid attracting more dirt.